ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 - Ask clarifying questions, but try to avoid limiting people's imagination, biasing their approach or seeking agreement from the group.
 - Record all the proposed contributing causes.

-As an Optional addition to this step, ask the group to consider what signals or symptoms they might notice which could suggest this situation is about to occur?
+As an optional addition to this step, ask the group to consider what signals or symptoms they might notice which could suggest this situation is about to occur.
 This step is attempting to encourage teams to consider how the observability and testability of a system can contribute to their ability to anticipate problems.
 Some caution is needed here.
 People without experience of these concepts or who work with systems without a good level of maturity in this area might find this a bit distracting.

 #### 5. Create exploratory testing charters as a group

-> A good charter is a prompt: it suggests sources of inspiration without dictating precise actions or outcomes.
+> _"A good charter is a prompt: it suggests sources of inspiration without dictating precise actions or outcomes..._"

 This is the interesting part where the value emerges!
 In contrast to the classic pre-mortem, the final stage involves reviewing and discussing the list of contributing causes as a group in the open.
 The group then all contribute to defining exploratory testing charters based on their discussions.
 Ideally you'll want this step to be as collaborative as possible.